LucasBussular/LucasBussular/README.md

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [my site](http://portfolio-lucas-bussular.vercel.app)
 * ✉️  You can contact me at [lucasbussular15@gmail.com](mailto:lucasbussular15@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning AI, Data Analysis and Deep Learning
-* 🤝  I'm open to collaborating on UX/UI | Front End projects
 * ⚡  I'm also very good at cooking!

 ### Skills